 We were one of the first countries to go into lockdown with only essential shops open for business.
-As I live in the countryside on the Camino de Santiago and have a dog, I was fortunate to be able to take a walk whenever I liked.
-Life was a little quiet but I guess I didn’t feel hemmed in the way so many have felt, especially those who dwell in the city.
+As I live in the countryside on the Camino de Santiago and have a dog, I was fortunate to be able to take a walk whenever I wanted.
+Life was a little quiet, but I guess I didn’t feel hemmed in the way so many have felt, especially those who dwell in the city.

 At first, we weren’t ordered to wear face masks, but I took to wearing a light cotton scarf which served as a mask, if and when I needed one.

-On the day that the lockdown ended and non-essential businesses opened for the first time, I went into town to shop for food and other items I’d not been able to purchase during lockdown.
+On the day that the lockdown ended and non-essential businesses opened for the first time, I went into town to shop for food and other items I’d not been able to purchase during the lockdown.

 As I pulled up on my bicycle outside of the supermarket, the security guard stopped me and said, “Mascara!”
 It’s fair to say I was a little confused as, for a brief moment, I thought he was telling me I had to wear mascara if I wanted to shop in the store.
 I was about to protest such a silly rule until I remembered that “mascara” was the Portuguese word for mask.

-Yes, it had escaped my attention that the Portuguese government had decreed that the good citizens of Portugal have to wear a mask in public from now on.
+Yes, it had escaped my attention that the Portuguese government had decreed that the good citizens of Portugal would have to wear a mask in public from now on.
 Which means that we can’t use scarfs or bandanas as a shield.
 We have to wear masks by law.

 I saw a female friend later in the day and told her how I felt.
 She agreed that she felt the same.
-In the western world, we aren’t accustomed to covering our face and the whole notion of doing so goes completely against our culture and comfort.
+In the western world, we aren’t accustomed to covering our face, and the whole notion of doing so goes completely against our culture and comfort.

 Which is why I am completely baffled by the approach of some people in the UK and USA who are refusing to wear a mask or practice social distancing, especially those who feel that their governments or health authorities are unfairly dictating what they should and shouldn’t do.
 I can tell you.
 The people of Portugal have no hesitation in wearing a mask in public for one reason.
 They save lives.
 It’s that simple.